rpianezza/GenomeDelta/README.md

 long consensus sequence and composed by many sequences are likely to be more valuable.**

-## Credibility scores
+## Covarage bias score

-Each extracted sequence has its own credibility score, calculated as the proportion between the coverage of the 10kb flanking regions and the overall mean coverage.
+Each extracted sequence has its own coverage bias score, calculated as the proportion between the coverage of the 10kb flanking regions and the overall mean coverage.
 The minimum score is 0, while a credibility score close to 1 or above 1 is highly rated.
-The credibility scores are included in the FASTA name of the sequences, which is in the format **chr:start-end-credibility**.
-The credibility score assigned to the repetitive clusters is the median credibility scores of the sequences in the cluster.
+The coverage bias scores are included in the FASTA name of the sequences, which is in the format **chr:start-end-credibility**.
+The coverage bias score assigned to the repetitive clusters is the median coverage bias scores of the sequences in the cluster.